-Here at Save Face, we have noticed a rise in members of the public seeking out services for dermal filler dissolving, in particular lip fillers, increasingly due to dissatisfaction with their look or because of migration of the filler due to over filling over time; wanting it erased so they can ‘start again’.
+Here at Save Face, we have noticed a rise in members of the public seeking out services for elective dermal filler dissolving, in particular lip fillers, usually when someone is dissatisfied with their look and they want it erased so they can ‘start again’.
 Here’s everything you need to know about dissolving lip fillers…

-The cosmetic use of dermal fillers has been around for several decades, but more recently there has been an explosion in their use and popularity, much of which can be attributed to the development and innovation surrounding filler products that are based on hyaluronic acid gels, and the rise of celebrity and social media influencers.
+The cosmetic use of dermal fillers has been around for a couple of decades, but more recently there has been an explosion in their use and popularity, much of which can be attributed to the development and innovation surrounding filler products that are based on hyaluronic acid gels, and the rise of celebrity and social media influencers.

 Hyaluronic acid (HA) is a sugar-based molecule found in our bodies that attracts water, acting as both a natural moisturiser within the skin and a lubricant and cushion for other tissues.

-Unlike collagen fillers of old – favoured by the Hollywood elite in the 80s and 90s – or the more permanent implantable products that came to market in the early noughties, hyaluronic acid-based fillers have one major advantage…they can be reversed or dissolved using a product called hyaluronidase.
+Unlike collagen fillers of old – favoured by the Hollywood elite in the 80s and 90s – or the more permanent implantable products that came to market in the early noughties, hyaluronic acid-based filler products have one major advantage…they can be reversed or dissolved using a product called hyaluronidase.

-This is critical in an emergency, if, for example, the filler product accidentally enters a blood vessel during the treatment, any hyaluronic acid filler injected can be dissolved to recover blood flow to the skin if a vein or artery has been blocked.
+This is a critical in an emergency, if, for example, the needle accidentally enters a vein during the treatment, any filler injected can be dissolved to avoid a vascular occlusion or compromise to the blood flow in an area of the face.
 However, a newer trend has emerged more recently, with the use of hyaluronidase as a requested ‘eraser’ for undesirable lip filler.
-In fact, we have even heard about ‘dissolving clinics’, specifically marketing, and targeting those who are looking to have filler removed because of over filling or migration.
-Sadly, some people are even being told that they ‘must’ have their previous filler removed before the practitioner will commence any treatment, this may not be appropriate, and far from best practice.

 Why do people get their lip filler dissolved?

-A person may want to dissolve their lip filler for many reasons, but increasingly it is becoming common to want to have a more natural look and reverse the long-term effects of over filling with multiple brands, and thicknesses; that can lead to the filler spreading beyond the lip border or creating isolated lumps within the lips if the products have not been placed accurately or have hardened in places due to chronic over filling.
+A person may choose to electively dissolve their lip filler for many reasons, but common ones include long-term use or over-use of HA-based fillers, even multiple brands, and thicknesses, that can lead to congestion, build-up, or even isolated lumps within the lips if the products have not naturally dissolved over time or have hardened in places due to over filling.

-Other reasons include, not liking their new look after a treatment, a poorly performed treatment that has created an unnatural appearance either by adding too much at once, causing asymmetry, or incorrect placement that leaves product in the wrong area of the lip, commonly seen with filler appearing beyond and above the vermillion border with some style trends.
-This is often mentioned as migration or filler spreading but is in fact usually down to over filling or inexperienced placement as the gels in modern products are less likely to spread if used correctly by properly trained practitioners.
+Other reasons include, not liking their new look after a treatment, a poorly performed treatment that has created an unnatural appearance either by overfilling, asymmetry, or incorrect placement that leaves product in the wrong area of the lip, commonly seen with filler appearing beyond and above the vermillion border.
+This is often mentioned as migration or filler spreading but is in fact usually down to inexperienced placement as the gels in modern products are less likely to spread if used correctly by properly trained practitioners.
 Search for a Save Face accredited dermal filler provider.

 How long after getting lip filler can I get it dissolved?